-Since 2000, North Carolina's S&E article output per 1,000 SEH doctorate holders in academia has increased by 29.6 percent, a rate that is slightly higher than the U.S. rate of increase [2.5B].
-Among the comparison states, North Carolina's rate ranks higher than all comparison states.
+Since 2000, North Carolina's S&E article output per 1,000 SEH doctorate holders in academia has increased by 27 percent, a rate that is nearly twice the U.S. rate of increase, 13.9 percent [2.5B].
+Among the comparison states, North Carolina's rate ranks higher than all comparison states except Colorado and Washington.

 Within North Carolina, the production of S&E articles is highly concentrated in the Research Triangle region.
-Together, the three largest universities located in that region account for 69 percent of all academic S&E articles produced within the state-Duke University (29.5 percent), UNC-Chapel Hill (24.7 percent), and North Carolina State University (14.6 percent) [2.5C].
-Wake Forest University in Winston-Salem also produces a significant share of the state's S&E articles (7.3 percent), as does UNC Charlotte (5.8 percent), NC A&T State University and UNC Greensboro in Greensboro (3.6 percent), ECU (3.4 percent), and UNC Wilmington (1.3 percent).2 The remaining 6 percent of the state's S&E articles is spread across universities in 19 other cities, none of which produces more than one percent of the state's S&E articles.3
+Together, three cities in that region-Durham (31.6 percent), Chapel Hill (20.3 percent), and Raleigh (9.2 percent)-account for 61 percent of all S&E articles produced within the state [2.5C].
+Research Triangle Park, located between those three cities, also accounts for a significant share of articles (4.6 percent), bringing the Triangle's regional total to nearly 2/3 of the state total.
+Outside the Triangle region, Winston-Salem accounts for a significant share of the state's S&E articles (12.6 percent), as does, Charlotte (5.9 percent), Greenville (4.5 percent), Wilmington (2.1 percent), Greensboro (2.0 percent), Boone (1.5 percent), and Fayetteville (1.1 percent).
+The remaining four percent of the state's S&E articles is spread across 14 other cities, none of which produces more than one percent of the state's S&E articles.

 North Carolina has considerable strengths in academic S&E, as evidenced by its higher-than-average performance on academic S&E articles per 1,000 SEH doctorate holders in academia.
 These strengths, however, are highly concentrated in a small number of universities and other R&D-focused organizations located primarily in the Research Triangle region and other metropolitan areas, such as the Piedmont Triad.
 As evidenced in the Economic Well-Being indicators in Section 1 and the Innovative Organizations indicators in Section 4, these academic S&E strengths are benefiting a less-than-optimal share and geographic distribution of North Carolina's citizens and companies.
 North Carolina's academic, corporate, and policy leaders should increase their efforts designed to spread the benefits of the state's academic S&E strengths throughout all regions of the state.
+2.5B ACADEMIC SCIENCE AND ENGINEERING ARTICLE OUTPUT PER 1,000 SCIENCE, ENGINEERING, AND HEALTH DOCTORATE HOLDERS IN ACADEMIA, COMPARISON STATES, 2003-2017